Now Reading:

 Feeding and Physical Touch

 Feeding is a natural bonding opportunity.
 Whether breastfeeding or bottle-feeding, hold each baby close, make eye contact, and talk or sing to them.
 Gentle touches, stroking, or baby massage strengthen emotional attachment.
-Using infant care tips for multiple babies and infant growth and development milestones helps parents know what to focus on during these times.
+Getting to know the ins and outs of caring for multiples—and understanding their key developmental milestones—will help you focus on the moments that truly nurture growth, connection, and confidence.

 Talking, Singing, and Playing

-Your voice is very comforting.
+To your child, your voice is comforting.
 Talk, sing, or hum to each child individually.
 Interactive play, like peek-a-boo or gentle tummy time, helps babies feel connected and supports early learning.
-Parents in the US often find that even short daily interactions improve emotional and cognitive growth in multiples.
+Try this often, you should find that even short daily interactions improve emotional and cognitive growth in your children.

 Creating Routines

 Routines help children know what to expect and make it easier for parents to schedule one-on-one time.
 For example, morning cuddles with Baby A and afternoon play with Baby B ensure everyone gets attention without conflict.
-Following practical parenting guidance and parenting tips for busy parents can make these routines simple and effective.
+With a few practical tips, even parents of twins, triplets, or more can turn chaotic routines into manageable, meaningful moments with each child.
+Read more here about how Dr. Kim Lian Rolles-Abraham and her husband, Dr. Abishek Mathew Abraham, coped with 3 children under 3, with a set of Irish twins in the mix!

 Emotional and Mental Benefits for Parents